vtex/speed/README.md

 Clone this repo or download and unzip it.

 ## Quick Start

+**Before continuing**, please add a `accountName` key to the `package.json` file.
+For example:

+    {
+      ...
+      "name": "vtex-speed",
+      "version": "2.0.0",
+      "accountName": "myStore",
+      ...
+    }

 Enter the folder you cloned or downloaded, install dependencies and run `grunt`: